Discovering Mythology (Challenge Kit)

 • Athena (A-THEE'NA)

-• Goddess of wisdom, handicrafts, defense, and strategic warfare
+• Goddess of wisdom, handicrafts, defence, and strategic warfare

 • Owl, intelligent, wisdom